 Intended use is not applicable under the apiculture program.
-Therefore, under the apiculture program, a point of reference is established for noncontiguous acreage in the same manner as under the pasture, rangeland, forage program when all acreage has the same intended use and irrigation practice.
+Therefore, under the apiculture program, a point of reference is established for noncontiguous acreage in the same manner as under the PRF program when all acreage has the same intended use and irrigation practice.